VintageOS/vintageos.github.io/README.md

 [VintageOS](https://vintageos.org/) is the source for information on different operating systems and also offers computer consulting services.
-This website and and related files are completely coded by hand (no WYSIWYG) using — in alphabetical order
+This website and and related files are completely coded by hand (no WYSIWYG) using — in alphabetical order.

 1. [GNU nano](https://nano-editor.org/) on
 [Linux](https://vintageos.org/linux.html) and